Jamin Olivencia: OVW Heavyweight Champion (2013–2014)

 After pinning Doug Williams twice in a non-title matches at OVW's episode 704 and episode 705, Olivencia was named the new number one contender for the OVW Heavyweight Championship.
 On March 2, at OVW's Saturday Night Special, Olivencia defeated Williams to win the OVW Heavyweight Championship, But on March 6, the title was returned to Doug after Doug wasn't disqualified during the match.
 Olivencia defeated Williams April 10, 2013, to win the OVW Heavyweight Championship.
 On October 19, 2013, Olivencia became the longest reigning OVW Heavyweight Champion, breaking Rip Rogers previous record of 192 days(record has since been broken by Rocco Bellagio).
 After 241 days as champion, the title was vacated on December 4, 2013.
 Three days later, Olivencia defeated Johnny Spade to regain the title.
 On December 25, 2013, Marcus Anthony defeated Olivencia for the title.
 However, referee reverted the decision because Anthony didn't stop to apply his submission maneuver and Olivencia retained the title.
 However, on January 4, 2014, Olivencia lost the title to Anthony.
 On May 10, 2014, Olivencia defeated Anthony in a rematch to win the OVW Heavyweight Championship for a third time.
 On July 5, 2014, Olivencia lost the title against Anthony in a Last Man Standing match.
 Due to the stipulation, Jamin would not be able to challenge for it for ninety days.
 Afterwards, Jamin would align himself with the returning Chris Silvio and the two would go on to capture The OVW Southern Tag Team Championship on the August 2 Saturday Night Special, defeating The Fabulous Free Bodies (The Bodyguy and Big Jon).
 A month later, Silvi-O-livencia lost the titles to War Machine (Eric Locker & Shiloh Jonze) on September 6.

 Shortly afterward, after 9 years working at OVW, Olivencia left the company.

 Sporadic appearances (2017)

 On September 23, 2017, Olivencia made a return to OVW for the OVW Matt Cappotelli Benefit Show defeating Shiloh Jonze.

 Olivencia made his final OVW appearance on the November 25, 2017, episode of OVW TV challenging Michael Hayes for the OVW Heavyweight Championship and winning via disqualification.

 Various promotions (2010–2011)

 On November 16, 2010, Olivencia had a tryout for Total Nonstop Action Wrestling wrestling Stevie Richards in a dark match.

 On the November 23, 2011, edition of Ring of Honor Wrestling Olivencia faced Mike Bennett in a losing effort.

+On August 21, 2025; Jamin Olivencia, he concluded his career with a final match against Kal Herro for the OVW Heavyweight Championship.
+Following the match, he delivered an emotional retirement speech at the OVW Davis Arena, marking the end of a career that spanned over two decades.